+The Great Depression was the worst economic period in history.
 In the United States, unemployment rose to 25% at its highest level during the Great Depression.
-Literally, a quarter of the country's workforce was out of work.
-This number translated to 15 million unemployed Americans.
-As the Depression spread worldwide, it rose as high as 33% in some countries.
+Literally, a quarter of the country's workforce was jobless.

 There are several reasons why unemployment rose so high during this period.

 Another major reason for unemployment came from an agricultural recession.
 Less demand for goods led to lower prices and farming often became uneconomical.
 Dust storms in the Midwest also devastated farms.
-Many jobs were lost in rural areas, leading to a large migrant workforce seeking employment in places like California.
+Many jobs were lost in rural areas, leading to a large migrant workforce seeking employment in new places, especially California.

 The next reason for unemployment was a trade war.
 In response to worsening economies, countries began raising tariffs to protect their own industries.
 In 1930, the US passed the Hawley-Smoot Tariff, which placed tariffs on 20,000 imported goods.
 However, this led to retaliation as other countries placed tariffs on American exports.
 This led to a further decline in trade and new job losses, worsening the Depression worldwide.